SIGN UP FOR NEWSLETTER

 Apply Coconut oil to protect your hair from coloured water & coloured powders.

 White kurtis, salwar kameez, shirts, dhotis are worn on this day.
 The colours are white or light cream colours.
-This is because, the pink, the red & all other colours will reflect on the white well.
+This is because, the pink, the red & all other Holi colours will reflect on the white well.
 People normally wear old clothes that can be thrown away.

 Read our blog on Best Ethnic Dresses for Holi